Kadri scores twice to get to 20 goals; Leafs beat Flames 4-0

+TORONTO (AP) -- Nazem Kadri is scoring a whole bunch more for the Toronto Maple Leafs this season with a little luck on his side.

-TORONTO (AP) -- Nazem Kadri scored twice to tie his career high with 20 goals this season, Frederik Andersen stopped 26 shots and the Toronto Maple Leafs ended a two-game winless streak with a 4-0 win over the Calgary Flames on Monday night.
+Kadri scored twice to tie his career high with 20 goals this season, Frederik Andersen stopped 26 shots and the Maple Leafs ended a two-game winless streak with a 4-0 win over the Calgary Flames on Monday night.

 Kadri beat Brian Elliott twice, and Andersen captured his second shutout as a Leaf.